sekaidotid/FFSUKI/README.md

 3. Input Your Name / Your Fansub Name

-4. Input Your File Name.
-Example : Citrus Episode 01 Subtitle Indonesia

-5. Choose Video Format
+4. Choose Video Format

-6. Choose Video Resolution
+5. Choose Video Resolution

-7. Choose Video Quality
+6. Choose Video Quality

-8. wait..... until finish
+7. wait..... until finish

-9. Your hardsub videos in FFSUKI **output** directory
+8. Your hardsub videos in FFSUKI **output** directory

 Thank you for using FFSUKI 😊